 I am continuing to change my mask and sheets for each client (but not my shirt), disinfecting table, face cradle, and pens between sessions.
 Weather permitting, we’ll open the window, and an oversized, top quality air filter continues to be on.

 I am still available for subtle bodywork sessions and consultations via zoom/skype for those who don’t feel safe coming in, are housebound, or live too far away to come to Berkeley.

-Meanwhile, I’m continuing to be available for consultations and sessions by phone, Skype, and Zoom.
-Yes!
-No direct touch, but all the online sessions I’ve done, the receiver has reported their sensations so similar to what I was picking up, and/or agreed with me when I reported to them what I was sensing.
-So often their breath revealed that what I was doing via screen was on track.
-The sessions proceeded pretty much as though we were in the same room doing hands-on, including the timing and sense of “done.”
-In follow-up contacts, the clients express gratitude to be feeling better–and I’ve appreciated working and being able to contribute to others’ well-being.
+Online sessions?
+During all the online sessions I’ve done, the receiver has reported their sensations so similar to what I was picking up, and/or agreed with my assessment of what I was sensing.
+Similarly, the client’s breath was in synch with what I was doing via screen.
+The sessions proceeded pretty much as though the client and I were in the same room doing hands-on, including the timing and sense of “done.”
+In follow-up contacts, the clients expressed gratitude for feeling better and sensing their body’s integrating the shifts, so the healing moved deeper as well.

-As ever, I’m happy to help you release stress, tension, pain, and learn self-care specific to your needs.
-Now, in person! or online.
-Please contact me to set up an appointment.
+Regardless of location and process, Sara’s happy to help you release stress, tension, pain, and learn self-care specific to your needs.
+Please contact Sara to set up an appointment.